 Catherine’s first solo album ‘Jersey’ was released on Relative Pitch Records in July 2016.
 She followed this with ‘Warrior‘, an all-soprano saxophone solo recording in 2019.
 Her next solo tenor recording, ‘Sanctuary‘, recorded live in Paris in summer of 2020, was released in fall 2020.

-Sikora is active as an educator, working with students on advanced concepts of improvisation and strategies for creativity, as well as on overcoming performance anxiety and other musical inhibitions.
+Sikora is active as an educator, working with students on the fundamentals of music and on advanced concepts of improvisation and strategies for creativity, as well as on overcoming performance anxiety and other musical inhibitions.
 She teaches masterclasses and private lessons, both in person and online.
 Feel free to reach out through the contact page on this site if you wish to inquire about lessons.

 “Sikora is a virtuosic firebrand whose star is on the rise”—The Brooklyn Rail